investing articles

 One of these incentives is free installation.
 This is important because installation of a satellite system is time-consuming and costly.
 It can also be dangerous.
 You may be able to install the receiver yourself, but mounting and wiring a satellite dish is a little more complicated and must be done professionally.
 Most Direct TV dealers will include free installation when you purchase a programming package.

 Another part of the satellite system Direct TV will cover is the equipment, which can also be costly as well if purchased on its own.
-But as mentioned before, many authorized Direct TV dealers will include the necessary equipment as part of the deal when you sign up for service with them.
+But as mentioned before, many authorized Direct TV dealers will include the necessary equipment as part of the deal when you signup for service with them.

 Get More Business Info